mantidproject/mantid/docs/source/release/v5.0.0/mantidworkbench.rst

 - Axes editor menu now reads the state of the grids on the plot.
 - Fixed a bug which caused graphic scaling issues when the double-click menu was used to set an axis as log-scaled.
 - There is now appropriate protection around setting the colrbar scale to logarithmic while the min and/or max value is negative.
+- Toggling error bars on a line with markers no longer causes an unhandled exception.

 **Fitting**